 UPSC Civil Services Exam is considered amongst one of the toughest exams of the world.
 If you are a successful candidate of Civil Service Mains exam 2019, we wish you many congratulations.
 Every year lakhs of aspirants appear for the exam but only a few hundreds can make it to the final selection list.
-The final selection of a candidate is decided after he qualifies all the three stages of the process i;e Prelims, Mains and Personal Interview.
+The final selection of a candidate is decided after he qualifies all the three stages of the process i;e Prelims, Mains, and Personal Interview.

-The 2019 Mains exam result have been declared and now the last stage, Personal Interview is bound to happen in the month of February.
+The 2019 Mains exam results have been declared and now the last stage, Personal Interview is bound to happen in the month of February.
 The interview conducted by UPSC is unlike any other interviews you previously appeared for.
 Many aspirants have a misconception that the personal interview is a knowledge test, however this not true.

 Personal Interview is a Personality Test